platenio/platen/modules/platen/docs/renderers/art.md

 - `input.platen-content-warning + label` - use this to style the label.
 By default it has its position set to [`absolute`][09] and sets the `top`, `bottom`, `left`, and `right` properties to `0` to ensure it stretches to fill the entire figure.
-It uses the [`::before`][10] pseudo-property to add the prefix `Content Warning` before the value of the `contentWarning` attribute.
+It uses the [`::before`][10] pseudo-property to add the prefix `Content Warning` before the value of the `content_warning` attribute.
 - `input[type="checkbox"]:checked + label` - use this to style the label when the reader has toggled the content warning off.
 By default, the only style applied is to set the [`opacity`][11] of the label to `0`, making it invisible.